Power of Attorney for an Older Adult's Financial Matters

 As the financial power of attorney, your job is to financially support these healthcare decisions when you can, push back if you have questions, and use the older adult's funds or benefits to cover costs.

-A "durable financial power of attorney" is a legal document that goes into effect when a loved one becomes incapacitated through illness or injury.
+A durable financial power of attorney is a legal document that goes into effect when a loved one becomes incapacitated through illness or injury.
 "Durable" means a document still goes into effect when someone can't make decisions any longer.
 This document will last until someone's death unless the original creator makes changes.

 Both documents are important and will ease the stress of handling a loved one's affairs after incapacitation or death.
 A power of attorney is the only way to give a trusted person power to make financial decisions for an older adult.

-When To Consider Calling a Local Estate Planning Attorney
+When To Consider Calling a Local Attorney

 Can I Solve This on My Own or Do I Need an Attorney?